4

 • 2

 I apologize I found this site and read a similar question and wanted my own advice but I'm not used to seeking advice about this particular topic.
 I ramble .
-Oct 31, 2015 at 16:41
+Commented Oct 31, 2015 at 16:41

 • That's ok.
 When kids and relationships are involved, we tend to get emotional.
 Please take the tour and check out our help center to get a better understanding of how this site works.
 Perhaps you could then clarify: What exactly is your question?